coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 You will be prompted for a passphrase; just press enter.
 This will generate a public-private key pair called `example.pub` & `example` in your `~/.ssh` folder.

-2. Make sure the `~/.ssh` folder is owned by `admin`:
+b.
+Make sure the `~/.ssh` folder is owned by `admin`:

 ```
 sudo chown -R admin ~/.ssh
 ```

-3. Add GitHub's SSH server public key to the server's `known_hosts` file:
+c.
+Add GitHub's SSH server public key to the server's `known_hosts` file:

 ```
 ssh-keyscan -t ed25519 github.com >> ~/.ssh/known_hosts
 ```

-4. Next, copy the SSH Public key after outputting the key to the terminal:
+d.
+Next, copy the SSH Public key after outputting the key to the terminal:

 ```
 cat ~/.ssh/example.pub
 ```

-5. Use the copied key as a deploy key in GitHub:
+e.
+Use the copied key as a deploy key in GitHub:

 - Go to your GitHub Repo
 - Click on the Settings Tab
 - Click on Deploy Keys option from the sidebar
 - Click on the Add Deploy Key Button and paste the copied SSH Public Key with a name of your choice
 - Click on Add Key

-6. Clone the project from your GitHub Repo to your server's home using:
+f.
+Clone the project from your GitHub Repo to your server's home using:

 ```
 git clone git@github.com:admin7374/example_app.git